 He was a son of William Silsbee and Charlotte Lyman.

-Silsbee also designed the Oakwood Cemetery Mortuary Chapel, used for the storage of remains during severe winter weather in central New York, one of the few examples of his religious architecture.
+Silsbee also designed the Oakwood Cemetery Mortuary Chapel (pictured at right), used for the storage of remains during severe winter weather in central New York, one of the few examples of his religious architecture.
 In fact he is buried behind the chapel, over the hill.

 Anna Baldwin Sedgwick Silsbee (1848 - 1921)*

 Joseph Lyman Silsbee (1879 - 1937)*

 Gladys Silsbee Davis (1885 - 1968)*

 R.I.P.
 Grandfather - I've finally found you|